 I’ve actually messed up with my water bath – and water got into my pan.
 If this happens to you – don’t freak out.
 Just CHILL.
 Literally.
 Chill the cheesecake overnight (24 hours is awesome), and everything will work out just fine.
 Trust me.

 Make the Banana Cream Cheesecake ahead

-I typically can’t wait to try desserts, and might make it same day – for eating that night.
+I typically can’t wait to try desserts and might make it the same day – for eating that night.
 However, I’ve found that the flavor develops more with more chilling time, the crust is more solid.